 Unconditional grants and contracts awarded by the Corporation are recognized as expenses and payables when the applicable agreements are executed.
-The outstanding balances of unconditional grants that are expected to be paid more than one year from the balance sheet date are discounted to their present values.
+The outstanding balances of unconditional grants that are expected to be paid more than one year from the date of the combined statement of financial position are discounted to their present values.